 Keywords that drive success for a campaign are keywords whose purpose to landing pages match.
 The intent of the keyword and the intent of the page match.
 The keyword will usually have existing ranking equity.

 If the keyword has existing semantic relevance, your chances for a successful campaign are higher.
 And if the keywords are already supported by incumbent content on the website, then your potential for success is even higher.

 I’ll just repeat the four: keyword purpose to landing page match; existing ranking equity; existing semantic relevance; and supportive content.
 Don’t worry; I’ll dive into each one in more detail now.

 [slide: Keyword Purpose to Landing Page Match]

 Informational keywords must fall on informational pages.
 If your clients don’t have information-rich pages, the next question you need to ask is, “Are you willing to have information-rich pages?”
-Because if they’re not, then you need to target the keywords that require less content, such as commercial and transactional keywords.
+Because if they’re not, you need to target the keywords that require less content, such as commercial and transactional.

 Don’t allow transactional keywords on informational pages, and don’t allow informational keywords on product pages.
 You will do your customers a disservice.